-It’s a lot like writing, in a way.
+It’s a lot like writing in a way.
 There is something I need to say, how to say it?
 There’s something this widget needs to do, how do I make it work?
 Sit there and puzzle over it, lay out designs and discard them one after another.
 Consult some references, lay out more designs, and sit and puzzle some more.
-Finally in the end it all comes together in a flash of inspiration, and Viola!
+Finally in the end it all comes together in a flash of inspiration, and voila, there it is.
 The joy of creation, doing work that the average clock-puncher looks down on as beneath them.

 The old axiom does carry a grain of truth.
 If you don’t mind the details, if you don’t sort them all out for yourself, then you leave that part of creation to chance.
 Murphy is a hard task master, and gremlins don’t have a bad rep because they fix things when you aren’t looking.
 Chances are, if you leave the details to chance, you won’t be pleased with the outcome.

 I had some piecework that needed doing for a friend of mine when I wrote this article.
 I was very proud of the details that I came up with as a solution to the problem, even if I was doing the work pro bono.
 I have no idea if the project that I was trying to solve the detail problem for was ever built, I just know that it was a particularly difficult puzzle to solve and that it took a lot longer for me to solve than I thought was reasonable.

 It reminded me of the the Austin Garden Center remodel that I had done for Architecture Plus back in 1997, the last thing I worked on in the architecture field that I could truly say I was proud of.
 Which is why I put pictures of that project in the article as well as one of the details that I had come up with for the project that inspired the article.